Behaviorist theory uses rewards and punishments to control humans’ and animals’ behaviors and teach them new skills.

 Another example of operant conditioning is when we punish a child with 5 minutes in the time out corner.
 We are trying to teach the child to voluntarily change their behavior by making better choices in the future to avoid a punishment.

-Classical Conditioning in Education
+Sub-Branch 1: Classical Conditioning

 Classical conditioning is the behaviorist idea that animals and people can learn to react to a stimulus by reflex based upon prior experiences.